 And tie the fiber to the skewer with a piece of string.
 Trim to neaten up.

 I would love to know what you think of the miniature witch legs in a cauldron.
 Is it something you would make to Halloweenify your doll’s house or would you just make them for the fun of it?

 If you like the idea of making a miniature version of witch legs in a cauldron, don’t forget to pin for later.

 Sharing is caring 😉

-Oh and BTW, if you’re looking for some of the things we used, we’ve got you covered Disclosure: Clicking on the links below, means we may receive a commission from Amazon.
-But don’t worry it won’t come out of your pocket, and it helps us come up with more amazing craft ideas to share with you 😉
+Oh and for your convenience I’ve added some affiliate links below, in case you want to make something similar.
+Disclosure: If you click on them, we may receive a commission from Amazon.
+But don’t worry it won’t come out of your pocket, and it helps us come up with more crafty ideas to share with you 😉

 Or if you prefer to buy rather than DIY

 And as always, here’s wishing you a beautiful crafty week.
 Thank you for popping around for a visit.